 Should any Member State refuse to recognise the original national authorisation, on the grounds of potential serious risk to public health, the issue will be referred to the coordination group.
 Within a timeframe of 60 days, Member States shall, within the coordination group, make all efforts to reach a consensus.
-In case this fails, the procedure is submitted to the appropriate EMEA scientific committee (CHMP or CVMP, as appropriate), for arbitration.
-The opinion of the EMEA Committee is then forwarded to the Commission, for the start of the decision making process.
+In case this fails, the procedure is submitted to the appropriate EMA scientific committee (CHMP or CVMP, as appropriate), for arbitration.
+The opinion of the EMA Committee is then forwarded to the Commission, for the start of the decision making process.
 As in the centralised procedure, this process entails consulting various Commission Directorates General and the Standing Committee on Human Medicinal Products or the Standing Committee on Veterinary Medicinal Products, as appropriate.
-The Rules of Procedure of these Committees are here :
+The Rules of Procedure of these Committees are available here:

 - Rules of Procedure for the Standing Committee on Veterinary Medicinal Products (Examination procedure)